kingparra/guitar-scale-guru/README.md

     -   `useScaleGenerator.ts`: Manages state and API calls for generating scale materials.
     -   `useNotationAnalyzer.ts`: Manages state and logic for the file upload, processing, and analysis feature.
     -   `usePdfGenerator.ts`: Encapsulates the complex logic for generating a PDF from the application's content.
+    -   `useFretboardLayout.ts`: A dedicated hook to handle all complex coordinate and layout calculations for the fretboard diagrams.

 -   **/services**: Modules responsible for external communication, primarily with the Gemini API.
     -   `geminiService.ts`: Contains the functions that make the API calls.